 Fintech has become an indispensable part of almost any customer-related process in the financial industry.

-What is SEPA and what are SEPA payments?
+What is SEPA, and what are SEPA payments?

-What countries are included in SEPA zone?
+What countries are in the SEPA zone?

 What about other currencies?

-Widening the customer base
+Widened customer base

 How do SEPA payments benefit your customers?